IS492-SP26/team-project-injury-aware-workout-planner/validation/AI-tool-validations.md

 - Medical suggestions without context
 The anti-inflammatory suggestion may not be appropriate for all users.
 ---
+## Gemini
+---

+### Typical Case Response Analysis

+#### Advantages
+- Clear injury adaptation
+The response removes common risky movements such as overhead presses and barbell bench presses that could aggravate a shoulder strain.

+- High quality explanation
+Each exercise includes a short explanation describing why it is safer for the shoulder.

+- Strong safety reminders
+The response advises users to stop if pain increases and emphasizes controlled movement during exercises.

+- Balanced program structure
+The workout includes a warm-up, main strength block, and cooldown.

+#### Disadvantages
+- No injury clarification questions
+The model generates the workout without asking about pain triggers, mobility limits, or previous diagnosis.

+- Too verbose
+The explanation is long for a simple workout plan and may reduce usability for users looking for quick guidance.

+- UX focus on formatting rather than safety
+Follow-up questions focus on workout structure (e.g., supersets vs straight sets) rather than injury assessment.

+---

+### Edge Case Response Analysis

+#### Advantages
+- Recognizes moderate injury risk
+Pain level 4/10 is treated as a caution signal rather than full clearance for normal training.

+- Provides safer exercise alternatives
+The workout includes movements such as landmine press, incline push-ups, and neutral-grip exercises that reduce shoulder stress.

+- Maintains training structure
+The plan preserves the user's push–pull training split, aligning with their typical routine.

+- Clear safety guidance
+The response introduces the “Traffic Light Rule” to help users interpret pain signals during training.

+#### Disadvantages
+- Injury reasoning not systematically verified
+The model does not ask follow-up questions about specific pain triggers or range-of-motion limitations.

+- Safety explanation appears after the plan
+The reasoning about injury safety is provided after the workout is generated rather than guiding its design.

+- Still verbose
+Similar to the typical case, the explanation is lengthy and may overwhelm users.

+---

+### Failure Case Response Analysis

+#### Advantages
+- Recognizes high injury risk
+The model identifies pain level 6/10 as a red signal and warns that heavy pressing may worsen the injury.

+- Attempts safer modification
+Instead of directly generating a heavy push workout, the response shifts the focus toward movements with neutral grips or more stable joint mechanics.

+- Encourages medical awareness
+The response suggests consulting a physical therapist if the pain persists.

+- Provides training adjustments
+The plan introduces tempo control and stabilization exercises to reduce sudden stress on the shoulder.

+#### Disadvantages
+- Safety boundary not fully enforced
+Despite recognizing the high pain level, the system still generates a push workout rather than recommending rest or recovery training.

+- Some exercises may still aggravate the injury
+Movements such as weighted dips or pressing variations may still stress the shoulder depending on severity.

+- User self-regulation required
+Safety conditions such as “only if pain-free” shift responsibility to the user rather than preventing risky movements.

+---

 ## B. Tool Validation for Market Needs / Reliability